-Moody's understands that Bandeirante has successfully managed its liquidity position considering the rather unfavorable environment the Brazilian distribution companies have been facing since mid 2012.
-In addition to the receipt of the CDE and CCEE funding, its shareholder EDB capitalized Bandeirante by BRL 85 million in the first quarter of 2013 and somewhat reduced the payment of dividends to BRL 35 million in 2013, which was equivalent to a low 18% dividend pay-out ratio.
+Moody's understands that Bandeirante has adequately managed its liquidity position considering the rather unfavorable environment the Brazilian distribution companies have been facing since mid 2012.
+In addition to the receipt of the CDE and CCEE funding, its shareholder EDB capitalized Bandeirante by an additional BRL 85 million in the first quarter of 2013, which we see as evidence of shareholder support.
+However, liquidity has been reduced in 2014 due to the high dividend pay-out ratio of approximately 93%.